 Valentino Rossi is the rider with the most premier class wins on this circuit, while Jorge Lorenzo currently holds the circuit record

-Major events happening at Circuito de Jerez in 2020
+Upcoming events at Circuito de Jerez

 Circuito de Jerez is located in Andalusia, in the south of Spain.